Fighting Big Pharma: Business Leaders, Social Justice Organizations, Public Health Experts & Internet Freedom Activists Have PharmacyChecker’s Back

 We do not all believe that having to personally import prescription medicines, using online pharmacies or otherwise, is the best solution for high drug prices in America, but we all recognize that it can be done safely and is a lifeline for many.
 To that effect, PharmacyChecker plays a valuable role in protecting consumers' safety.

 The elephant in the room here: personal importation of prescription drugs is technically illegal under most circumstances.
 We get that.
 Still, millions of Americans buy medications from other countries each year, often online, because of cost and they are never prosecuted for doing so.
-Here’s the thing: We don’t sell medication, process or distribute prescription drugs in any manner.
+Here’s the thing: We don’t sell, import, process orders for or distribute prescription drugs in any manner.
 We verify and provide information.
 Period.

 What’s up with the letter to Microsoft?
 What do they have to do with any of this?